mekdimd/mekdimd/README.md

 - 👋 Hi, My name is Mekdim Dereje
 - 👀 I’m interested in software development opportunities
-- 🌱 I’m currently in the process of obtaining a Software Systems bachelor's at SFU.
+- 🌱 I’m currently in the process of obtaining a CS Software Systems bachelor's at SFU.
 - 💞️ I’m looking to collaborate on projects with others!
 - 📫 You can reach me at mekdimd@gmail.com for any inquiries